hdehmani/utilities/README.md

 7. Use the "**remove.image.from.private.registry.sh**" script to remove a list of images from the Private Registry

 8. Use the "**push.image.to.private.registry.sh**" script to push a list of images to the Private Registry

+9. The utilities project is accessed as follows: /mnt/c/MyDevelopment/workspace/utilities/